santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-User-Guides.md

 # Automatic Handover Request
 Cases that meet the criteria below will be automatically added to the FTS list to be approved for transfer.
--	Sev A “CritSit” cases not marked as “Waiting for Confirmation”
+-	Sev A “CritSit” cases
--	Sev B and 27x7 flagged cases not marked as “Waiting for Confirmation”
+-	Sev B cases with 24x7 Requested flagged

 If a case has an automatic handover request created, the engineer associated with the case will receive an FTS communication email 3 hours before the handover call.